gada1982/CarND-Advanced-Lane-Lines/README.md

 - Mask out white areas
 - Define thresholds for yellow areas
 - Mask out yellow areas
-- Combine both mask to detect yellow AND white areas within the image
+- Combine both masks to detect yellow AND white areas within the image

 The following image shows an example (taken with the same camera) how this is applied to the lane-line-images:
 ![Color_Mask](https://github.com/gada1982/CarND-Advanced-Lane-Lines/blob/master/info_for_readme/color_mask.png)